-Okay, we exaggerate, but there’s no doubt that privately held and publicly listed companies run many aspects of their business very differently, including how each handle executive compensation plans.
+Okay, we’ve exaggerated, but there’s no doubt that privately held and publicly listed companies run many aspects of their business differently, including how each handles executive equity compensation plans.

-Any company in the pre-IPO period should have a Compensation Committee in place, whose responsibility is to consider how best to modify all relevant executive compensation plans and practices.
-This process should begin as early as is feasible, but it’s understood that this kind of transition does not happen quickly and will continue into the post-IPO period.
+Any company in the pre-IPO period should have a Compensation Committee in place, whose responsibility it is to consider how best to modify all relevant executive compensation plans and practices.
+This process should begin as early as is feasible, but it usually doesn’t happen quickly and it’s normal for this to continue into the post-IPO period.

-Compensation Committees effectively draw up a pre-IPO checklist, with the purpose of this being to create a roadmap that will enable a company to transition its executive compensation plans over time.
+The Committee effectively draws up a pre-IPO checklist, with the purpose of this being to create a roadmap that will enable a company to transition its executive compensation plans over time.

-A compensation philosophy needs to be established early on, as it will serve as the foundation for most if not all compensation-related decision-making.
+A compensation philosophy is a well-documented report that formally outlines a framework for employee compensation with the rationale.
+It needs to be established early on, as it will serve as the foundation for most if not all compensation-related decision-making.

 Among the points that need to be addressed in forming this philosophy are:

 - Compensation plan objectives including a set of guiding principles reflecting company values and actions.

 - Pay mix (base salary, annual incentives, long-term incentives, and additional benefits – with the blend highlighting short-term vs. long-term and also performance vs. retention and/or attraction)

 - Where the company wants to position itself relative to its peer group

 - The type and amount of equity to be used